vLeeH/Tools/README.md

 ### ✅ Download
 Download videos from youtube. <br>
-- Using Tkinter and PyTube
+- Using Tkinter and Pytube

 ### 📧 Mail
 A script to send a machine file and messages by email. <br>